Fruitridge Farms was started in 1951 by Victor and Dorothy

 Robyn Schultz grew up on the family farm until she attended college at Lake Erie College.
 In 2005 she graduated with a Bachelor of Science degree in Equine Facility Management.
-She currently lives in Ohio with her fiancee Dave, and they are planning their wedding for the summer of 2012.
+She currently lives in Ohio.

 Her favorite fruits are red haven peaches, concord grapes, melrose apples, sweet corn, bison meat, and apple cider.
 Robyn strongly believes in supporting local family farms, and is proud to be part of the Schultz family heritage.

 Dan Schultz has always had a knack for farming since he was a little boy.
 He grew up driving tractors and learning the ways of farming through his grandpa and father.